random1781/Tenere700/tower/bracket-tower/README.md

 The length of the spacers has some tolerance. +/- 1-3mm is acceptable without needing different hardware, and +/- 5-6mm is the maximum allowable.
 Any *more* than this and the Tower Brackets will reach the extent of the [OEM GPS bar](https://yamaha-motor.com/parts/diagram/10635215/242410301?partNumber=BW3F831T0000) and will impact the side panels where it attaches to.
 Any *less* and the [Meter Bracket](https://github.com/random1781/Tenere700/tree/main/tower/bracket-meter) won't fit.

+---

+The M6 neoprene washers should be as thick and compressible as possible.
+The angle of the OEM side panels where the M6 bolts clamps onto is not perfectly parallel to the Support Brackets, so the purpose of these washers is to provide damping for the tension needed to secure the panels.

 ## Necessary hardware
 |Component|Part Number|Quantity|
 |--|--|--|